randomblts/react/README.md

   return n * calculateFactorial(n - 1);
 }
 ```
+Similar to useMemo, `useCallback` is use to memoize functions instead of state.

 ### 22. More on useEffect
 No.13 talk about different use of `useEffect` to mimic React class lifecycle.
 The thing to take note is `useEffect` should only be used if there's a side-effect with some data state change that you want to synchronize with.